• Pam Wener, associate professor

 Biography

-Dr. Pamela (Pam) Wener is an associate professor, College of Rehabilitation Sciences, Rady Faculty of Health Sciences.
-She is also the current Director of the Applied Health Sciences PhD program, a collaboration between the College of Rehabilitation Sciences and the Faculty of Kinesiology & Recreation Management.
-She joined the faculty full time in 1991.
+Pam Wener is a professor emerita in the College of Rehabilitation Sciences at the University of Manitoba.
+She is also the current director of the Applied Health Sciences PhD program, a collaboration between the College of Rehabilitation Sciences and the Faculty of Kinesiology & Recreation Management.
+Wener joined the faculty full-time in 1991.

-She is currently on the research grants review committee for the Canadian Occupational Therapy Foundation and is the co-chair of the Canadian Interprofessional Health Collaborative Interprofessional Collaboration Competency Framework working group who have been asked to review and revise the competencies.
+Wener has published more than 40 manuscripts in national and international journals and delivered over 100 presentations worldwide.
+She serves on the research grants review committee for the Canadian Occupational Therapy Foundation and is co-chair of the Canadian Interprofessional Health Collaborative’s Interprofessional Collaboration Competency Framework working group, which is reviewing and revising the competencies.

 Education